operator-framework/operator-sdk/doc/operator-capabilities.md

 3. Can you set operand configuration in the CR?
 If so, what configuration is supported for each operand?

-4. Can you override the operand images through the CR or an env var?
+4. Can you override the operand images through the CR or an environment variable of the Operator deployment?

 5. Does the managed application / workload get updated in a non-disruptive fashion when the configuration of the CR is changed?